8 Social Media Safety Tips and the Safest Social Media Apps in 2025

 4. Create separate accounts if you use social media for business

-When you use social media for your business, it’s important to create a separate personal and professional profile.
+When you use social media for your business, creating a separate personal and professional profile is important.

 5. Be cautious about clicking links